 Current dietary intakes of fish oil in North America are well below those recommended by the American Heart Association.

+How About diabetes?
 The American Diabetes Association recommends two to three servings of fish per week, in order to obtain adequate amounts of omega-3 fatty acids, which correlates directly with the same recommendations set by the American Heart Association.